 Then you can just add the subdomain first on the one user and then the main domain on the other user.

-We very much encourage to use separate uberspace accounts for separate projects or apps and so far subdomains.
-And you shouldn’t usually run in this problem because in most cases you won’t end up with different users on the same host.
+We very much encourage you to use separate Uberspace accounts for separate projects or apps and so for subdomains.
+And you shouldn’t usually run into this problem because in most cases you won’t end up with different users on the same host.

 To remove a domain, use the